Nexus-Mods/game-oblivionremastered/README.md

 ## Known issues

 - Paks are currently not sortable via a Load Order page.
 This is due to change in the future.
+- Non Xbox Game Pass variants of the game will display the unreal engine version rather than the game's version.

 ## Unsupported mods